 Program Manager/Co-Teacher, Rabbi Becky Silverstein believes in the power of community, Torah, and silliness in transforming the world.
 He places active engagement with Jewish tradition and text at the core of building Jewish communities (and a world) that invite, allow, and encourage people to bring all of their identities into them.
 Prior to joining the Teen Beit Midrash, Becky served as Director of Education at Pasadena Jewish Temple and Center.
 He worked at the Genesis program at Brandeis University and Congregation Kehillath Israel, and has been an active educator and facilitator with Keshet.
 Becky is a lifelong NY Mets fan, has no problem rooting for the Red Sox (unless they are playing the Mets), and lives in Jamaica Plain, with his spouse, Naomi.

-Co-Teacher, Joey Glick is excited to be entering the Rabbinical School at Hebrew College this fall.
-A graduate of Colorado College and the Graduate Theological Union, Joey’s academic and professional life have centered on the intersection of interfaith dialogue and Jewish learning Most recently, Joey brought these passions to his works as the Interim Rachlin Director of Jewish Life and Assistant Director of Religious and Spiritual Life at Vassar College.
+Co-Teacher, Joey Glick is a student in the Rabbinical School at Hebrew College this fall.
+A graduate of Colorado College and the Graduate Theological Union, Joey’s academic and professional life have centered on the intersection of interfaith dialogue and Jewish learning.
+Before beginning rabbinical school, Joey brought these passions to his works as the Interim Rachlin Director of Jewish Life and Assistant Director of Religious and Spiritual Life at Vassar College.
 Joey loves to play the banjo, watch his hometown Pittsburgh Pirates, and learn texts with friends.